akalakaco/akalaka.github.io/about.md

 ### Taking Care of Siblings

 Consider this space your source for support.
-Here, we share stories, lessons, and solutions. **[Join us](https://akalakaco.github.io/join/)** to get connected to your community of support.
+Here, we share stories, lessons, and solutions. **[Join us](/join)** to get connected to your community of support.

+[Legal Policies](https://akalaka.notion.site/AKALAKA-s-Legal-Policies-dc628edbc6c54f45a6eabdfd6f4d81f4).
+Contact us at [hi@akalaka.org](mailto:hi@akalaka.org) with any questions.